Code Inspection and Quick-Fixes in XAML

 In the following example, JetBrains Rider highlights a problem with resolving a method inside an event subscription:

-To look through the list of available inspections for a language, open the a language node.page of JetBrains Rider settings Ctrl+Alt+S, and then expand the
+To look through the list of available inspections for XAML, open the XAML node.page of JetBrains Rider settings Ctrl+Alt+S, and then expand the

 Examples of Quick-Fixes